younjiwoo/build-your-own-node-module/README.md

 #### Setting Up `package.json`
 When you want to include third-party packages in your project as "dependencies", you need to list which versions of packages you're using.
 To make this easier, `npm` stores this information in a json object called `package.json`.

 To generate this file, type `npm init` and then follow the prompts.
-(Hit `Enter` to accept the default option):
+(You can hit `Enter` to accept all the default options):

         name: (build-your-own-node-package) sillyipsum
         version: (1.0.0)